Read original article here http://statescoop.com/indiana-moves-to-hybrid-cloud-for-file-sharing-to-make-data-more-secure-easier-to-access-1

 Indiana’s IT department is in the process of getting every one of the state’s agencies to use a hybrid cloud file sharing system, as part of an effort to make Indiana’s data more secure and easier to access.

-The state's Office of Technology has spent the last year and a half working with Syncplicity’s enterprise file sharing system designed to better enable employees working in the field.
+The state's Office of Technology has spent the last year and a half working with Syncplicity by Axway’s enterprise file sharing system designed to better enable employees working in the field.
 Now more and more of Indiana’s agencies are moving away from using private services like Google Drive and Dropbox in favor of the state-sanctioned tool.

 Chief Information Officer Dewand Neely told StateScoop that the system’s hybrid approach has been the perfect fit for the state so far, given how Indiana’s various agencies are at “different places of maturity as far as cloud adoption” and data management.
 With the new system, the state can house all its information in its data center, yet still give state workers access to that data on their various devices.